Move to content

 Transportation to Pietarsaari

-The nearest train station is the Pietarsaari-Pedersöre train station, approximately 15 min. travel time from Pietarsaari centre by car.
+The closest train station is the Pietarsaari-Pedersöre train station, approximately 15 min. travel time from Pietarsaari centre by car.
 From the train station there is a shuttle bus service to Pietarsaari centre.
 The timetable is available here.

 For train connections, see Welcome on a journey together with us – VR.